-First and foremost, we need to differentiate order picking systems according to the type of automation.
-In some warehouses and productions it does not make sense to use complex and expensive automation.
-On the other hand, a high-performance shipping warehouse cannot be fully operated without automation.
-This results in the following breakdown:
+First and foremost, picking systems must differentiate according to the type of automation.
+In some warehouses and production facilities it does not make sense to use complex and expensive automation.
+On the other hand, a high-capacity dispatch warehouse cannot be fully realized without automation.

-- Fully automatic order picking
+- Fully automatic

-- Semi-automatic picking with conveyor technology
+- Semi automatic with conveyor system

 Fully automatic order picking

-Semi-automatic picking with conveyor technology
+Semi-automatic picking with conveyor system

 We distinguish between:

-- Man to goods
+- man to goods